CDRT/mk_docs/docs/ref/bios/settings/thinkstation/security.md

 Whether the user is prompted for a password when F12 is pressed during POST.

+!!! info ""
-!> A supervisor password must be set.
+    A supervisor password must be set.

 Options: